ThirdAILabs/neuraldb-enterprise/install/README.md

 Ensure that network security precautions are taken before uploading sensitive files to this instance of NeuralDB Enterprise, if your public IP is exposed to the internet.

+To update NeuralDB Enterprise, you can run `bash update_neuraldb_enterprise.sh`.
+This will update your instance with the latest version of variables listed in `variables.sh`.
+For example, if you want to update your instance with a new OpenAI key, you can update `genai_key` in `variables.sh`, and then run `bash update_neuraldb_enterprise.sh`.
+If the `ndb_enterprise_version` variable in `variables.sh` is set to "latest", then this script will also update NeuralDB Enterprise to the latest available version.
+If `ndb_enterprise_version` is set to a specific version, then this script will set NeuralDB Enterprise to that version.

 #### Extra Precautions